RFR1/UnrealEngine_Multiplayer_Plugin/Readme.md

 Once built, delete the folders: `Binaries`, `Intermediate`, and `Saved` in your project's main directory.

 Then regenerate projects files:
-- On Windows right click on the .uproject executable and click generate projects files.
+- On Windows, right click on the .uproject executable and click generate projects files.
 - On Linux, run the GenerateProjectFiles.sh script (found in the Unreal Engine direcotry, e.g., UnrealEngine-4.27/./GenerateProjectFiles.sh) on the .uproject executable of your project.

 Linux example command: /Path/To/UnrealEngineDir/./GenerateProjectFiles.sh /Path/To/ProjectDir/Project.uproject